ClinicalEpigeneticsLaboratory/MethylArray-QC/README.md

 6. **Batch effect evaluation plots**: show mean methylation level per Sentrix_ID or Sentrix_Position across all CpG sites
 7. **Beta distribution plot**: shows the KDE distribution of beta values for each sample across randomly selected n CpGs (CpG count selected by the user, default: 10k)
 8. **NaN distribution plot**: shows the percentage of NaN probes per sample
-9. **PCA analysis**: generates 2D dotplot for the first 2 components with samples colored on visualisation using sample sheet columns selected by the user (Sentrix_ID, Sentrix_Position and/or Sample_Group) and a scree plot for number of components specified by the user
+9. **PCA analysis**: generates:
+   - 2D dotplot for the first 2 components with samples colored on visualisation using sample sheet columns selected by the user (Sentrix_ID, Sentrix_Position and/or Sample_Group)
+   - a scree plot for number of components specified by the user
+   - Kruskal-Wallis test results for each principal component and column specified by the user

 ## Prerequisites